-Why do I need a reputable lawyer after a car accident?
+Why do I need a reputable car accident lawyer in Chattanooga?

 Car accident injury victims may wonder why they need a lawyer.
 Insurance is supposed to cover the costs of being in an accident, right?
 Surely, you want to settle as quickly as possible.
 Unfortunately, however, many car accident victims are unaware of their legal rights.
 They are taken advantage of by insurance companies that undermine the value of their claim.